DIR® Glossary of Terms

 Floortime: Formal Floortime sessions are usually 20 minutes in length and, in accordance with the model, would take place 6-8 times per day.
 These sessions honor DIRFloortime principles (see above) and are process-based (i.e., follow the persons lead and challenge the person at the same time), while considering individual differences of the learner and caregiver(s) playing.

 Following the Child’s Lead: The use of naturally motivating interactions to target development.
-Following the child’s lead involves attuning to the child’s experience, motivation and intent in the world, and joining the child in his/her preferred activity.
-We enter the world of the learner, create a shared world, and from there, supportively and respectfully expand his/her world.
+Following the child’s lead involves attuning to the child’s experience, motivation and intent in the world, and joining the child in their preferred activity.
+We enter the world of the learner, create a shared world, and from there, supportively and respectfully expand their world.